 We know what factors the Amazon algorithm is taking into account, so ensuring that your listings comply to these metrics can give you a significant boost:

 - Fill out as much of your product listing page as you can, using as many keywords as possible.

 - Use interesting, engaging language to keep visitors reading and scrolling on your product pages.

 - Find ways to encourage customer reviews, answer all questions promptly and do everything you can to keep your customers happy.

 - The biggest message is: More sales = higher rankings = more sales

-So once you get the ball rolling with more sales on Amazon, more success should follow.
+So be patient and wait to see if the optimizations you make have an effect.
+Once you get the ball rolling with more sales on Amazon, more success should follow.